MikeNipkow/modbus-simulator/README.md

 Notes:

 - Using `--net=host` you **do not need to expose every port individually**, which allows you to run multiple servers with different ports without requiring additional configuration.
 Keep in mind that this may lead to address conflicts on your machine.
-- Use the `-e API_URL=http://127.0.0.1:3000/api/v1` environment variable to point the frontend to your backend API, if you do not use port 3000 or if the backend container is running on a different address.
+- If you do not use port 3000 for your backend api, or if the backend is running on a different ip address, use the `-e API_URL=http://127.0.0.1:3000/api/v1` environment variable to point the frontend to your backend API.
 If not provided, the frontend will default to `http://<current-host>:3000/api/v1`.

-___
+---

 ### Docker Compose (recommended)